by Jincy IypeAug 17, 2022

 The initiative is led and curated by Swati Janu, Founder of India-based Social Design Collaborative, in collaboration with French social anthropologist Chris Blache, co-founder of Genre et Ville (Gender & Society).
 Janu is an Indian architect and artist who works on issues of right to the city, participatory planning and inclusive public spaces; her approach combines community engagement and grassroots activism with policy advocacy.
 Blache’s Genre et Ville is an organisation working on territories and urban planning via a gender prism in 2012, involved in R&D with city councils, government organisations, schools, urban planners, women's rights, LGBTQ+ rights and equal rights societies.

 “Cities across the world have largely been designed by fully grown, able-bodied, cis-heterosexual men.
 Hence, women and transgender people must navigate in urban worlds that were never created with their needs in mind.
 We need to look more closely at urban landscapes and figure out how they can be thoughtfully designed, considering the concerns, comfort, safety and representation of women, non-binary and transgender people.
-Doing so demands a nuanced approach, for example - renaming our streets to also acknowledge the work of women and transgender persons, breaking beyond the binary of signage only for men and women, making public transport safe and accessible to all - regardless of age and abilities - and including gender-neutral public toilets or at the very least toilets for transgender people.
+Doing so demands a nuanced approach, for example - renaming our streets to also acknowledge the work of women and transgender persons, breaking beyond the binary of signage only for men and women, and making public transport safe and accessible to all - regardless of age and abilities - and including gender-neutral public toilets or at the very least toilets for transgender people.
 We are certain that from City for All? collective solutions will appear that help us radically change the design of our cities and also our mindsets.
-With some hard work, a few years down the road, urban spaces across India and France will look quite different than they do today.”,” Janu emphasises.
+With some hard work, a few years down the road, urban spaces across India and France will look quite different than they do today,” Janu emphasises.